Brompheniramine/phenylephrine/carbetapentane (By mouth)

 Brompheniramine (brome-fen-IR-a-meen), Carbetapentane (kar-BAY-ta-pen-tane), Phenylephrine (fen-il-EF-rin)

-Treats symptoms associated with the common cold.
+Treats symptoms of the common cold.
 Also treats some allergies and sinusitis.

 Seradex, Trexbrom, VazotanThere may be other brand names for this medicine.